BRIGHT Academy was established in order to study the

 In 1899 Madden reported vaginal schistosomiasis but it took another ninety years before the first two community-based studies were done in Niger and Malawi (Renaud et al and Kjetland et al).
 In Malawi we found that Female Genital Schistosomiasis (FGS) is almost as common as urinary schistosomiasis.

 The unexpected threat

-After several rounds with experts in gynaecology, tropical diseases, venereology, cancer medicine, and dermatology it transpired that we do not have suitable treatment for adults.
-Dr. Kjetland decided to work with the young and but seemed like an insurmountable task.
+The evidence seemed to point towards childhood intervention.
+BRIGHT Academy scientists then decided to work with the young but that seemed like an insurmountable task.
 We wanted to interview children and investigate young women.

-“Would it be OK to ask about sexual experiences?
+“Would it be OK to ask children about sexual experiences?

 First site in South Africa – 2009

 The first PhD candidates were able to do their investigations and collect their samples in rooms kindly lent to us by the Norwegian Settlers Church, Ugu District, South Africa.
 Medical students, Ingrid Hegertun and Kristin Gundersen made the questionnaire.
 It was tested, role-played and amended by young women from the area who advised us.
 Female research assistants were trained in the interview technique.
 Retired nurses assisted the clinical investigations.